seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 By the end of this tutorial, you should be familiar with:

-* Creating, configuring and building guest Linux VM components in CAmkES
+* Creating, configuring and building guest Linux VM components in CAmkES.
-* Building and installing your own Linux VM user-level programs and kernel modules
+* Building and installing your own Linux VM user-level programs and kernel modules.

-## Starting Point
+## Background

-This tutorial is set up with a basic CAmkES VM configuration that we can add to.
-Our starting application should boot a single, very basic Linux guest.
+This tutorial is set up with a basic CAmkES VM configuration for you to build upon.
+The starting application should boot a single, very basic Linux guest.

-To build our starting point we can simply run:
+To build the tutorial, run:
 /*? macros.ninja_block() ?*/

-We can then either boot our CAmkES VM project on an x86 hardware platform with the multiboot boot loader of your choice or in an instance of the [QEMU](https://www.qemu.org) simulator. **Note if using QEMU it is important to ensure that your host machine has VT-x support and [KVM](https://www.linux-kvm.org/page/Main_Page) installed.
-It is also important to also ensure you have enabled nested virtulisation with KVM guests as described [here](https://www.linux-kvm.org/page/Nested_Guests).**
+You can boot the tutorial on an x86 hardware platform with a multiboot boot loader, or use the [QEMU](https://www.qemu.org) simulator. **Note if you are using QEMU it is important to ensure that your host machine has VT-x support and [KVM](https://www.linux-kvm.org/page/Main_Page) installed.
+You also need to ensure you have enabled nested virtulisation with KVM guests as described [here](https://www.linux-kvm.org/page/Nested_Guests).**

-To simulate our image we can run the provided simulation script with some additional parameters:
+To simulate the image you can run the provided simulation script with some additional parameters:

 ```sh
 # In the build directory
 sudo ./simulate --cpu Haswell --machine q35,accel=kvm,kernel-irqchip=split --mem-size 2G --extra-cpu-opts +vmx --extra-qemu-args="-enable-kvm -device intel-iommu,intremap=off"
 ```

-When simulating our image you should see the following login prompt:
+When first simulating the image you should see the following login prompt:
 ```
 Welcome to Buildroot
 buildroot login:
 ```

+You can login with the username `root` and the password `root`.

-The Linux running here was built using [buildroot](https://buildroot.org/).
-This tool creates a compatible kernel and root filesystem with busybox and not much else, and runs on a ramdisk (the actual hard drive isn't mounted).
+The Linux guest was built using [buildroot](https://buildroot.org/), which creates a compatible kernel and minimal root filesystem containing busybox and a in-memory file system (a ramdisk).
-Login with the username `root` and the password `root`.

-## Looking at the sources
+## VM Components

-Our starting point is a very simple app, with a single vm, and nothing else.
-Each different vm app will have its own assembly implementation, where the guest environment is configured.
+Each VM component has its own assembly implementation, where the guest environment is configured.
-Our apps configuration is defined in `vm_tutorial.camkes`:
+The provided VM configuration is defined in `vm_tutorial.camkes`:

 ```
 /*-- filter File("vm_tutorial.camkes") -*/